Nuitka/Nuitka/README.rst

-For data files to be included, use the option ``--include-data-files=<source>=<target>`` where the source is a file system path, but target has to be specified relative.
-For standalone you can also copy them manually, but this can do extra checks, and for onefile mode, there is no manual copying possible.
+For data files to be included, use the option ``--include-data-files=<source>=<target>`` where the source is a file system path, but the target has to be specified relative.
+For the standalone mode, you can also copy them manually, but this can do extra checks, and for the onefile mode, there is no manual copying possible.

 To copy some or all file in a directory, use the option ``--include-data-files=/etc/*.txt=etc/`` where you get to specify shell